MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ### Where can I find more information about trial environments?

-For more information about trial environments in PowerApps read this [topic](/power-platform/admin/trial-environments)
+For more information about trial environments in PowerApps, read this [topic](/power-platform/admin/trial-environments).

 ### More information